Institute-of-Hacking/DOSe/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-BatchOS is a free, open source operating system (barely) that runs on anything that runs .bat files.
-On Windows, just download the code or clone the repo, and run the file.
+BatchOS is a free, open source operating system (barely) that runs on Windows, or *maybe* Linux with some heavy wrangling.
+To install, just download the code or clone the repo, and run the file.
 Ta da.